keonen/Trafi_data/README.md

 ## Motivation

-I was interested in how to inmport almost 5 million rows of data from csv file to mysql database.
+I was interested in how to import almost 5 million rows of data from csv file to mysql database.

 ## Installation